Profannyti/Profannyti/README.md

 <!-- Introduction -->
 <p align="center">
-    Your friendly neighborhood Developer!
+    Your friendly neighborhood Design Engineer!
 I get a kick out of creating things from scratch and turning cool ideas into reality.
     <br></br>
     Actively seeking opportunities for collaboration and engagement on projects where I can contribute my extensive experience and knowledge.
     My enthusiasm for Web3 is unwavering, and I am perpetually dedicated to refining my skill set.